Silverclaw: Fictional character biography

 Maria de Guadalupe Santiago was born near the village of the Kamekeri in the country of Costa Verde.
 The Kamekeri formerly worshiped their own pantheon of gods until Spanish missionaries taught them Christianity, causing them to abandon their gods.
 Most of the gods left for the heavens except for the volcano goddess Peliali, who vowed to remain with and protect the Kamekeri.

 Lupe is the daughter of Jaime Santiago, who studied the Kamekeri's ancient beliefs and pantheon.
 Jaime claimed that Lupe was his daughter with Peliali, with the two having met in the mountains of Costa Verde.
 During Lupe's baptism, she manifests the ability to transform into various animals native to Costa Verde, which causes her to be ostracized.

 Jaime Santiago dies when Lupe is a child, with her being taken in by a local orphanage funded by the American charity ChildCare.
 Edwin Jarvis, butler to Tony Stark and the Avengers, decides to sponsor ChildCare and is specifically assigned to help Lupe in case her powers grow out of control.

 Years later, Lupe comes to the United States to attend Empire State University and meet Jarvis.
 En route, the plane Lupe is traveling on is hijacked by terrorists working for Moses Magnum.
 When the terrorists take hostages, Lupe is forced into helping them.
 Lupe explains to the Avengers that she was forced into helping the terrorists and accompanies the group in defeating Magnum.
 Lupe begins studying at Empire State University, helping the Avengers whenever needed and becoming the hero Silverclaw.

 Silverclaw later discovers that the wizard Kulan Gath has conquered Costa Verde and intends to kill Peliali to gain her power.
 Gath's forces overwhelm the assembled heroes, who are captured and forced to watch as Gath fatally wounds Peliali.
-The Avengers stop Gath, but Peliali succumbs to her wounds.
+The Avengers stop Gath, but Peliali dies from her wounds.

 In Civil War, Silverclaw battles Ms. Marvel when she attempts to make her support the Superhuman Registration Act (SHRA).
 Silverclaw opposes the SHRA because it is not legal in Costa Verde.

 Silverclaw's last major appearance is in the Hulk story arc "Mayan Rule", where she helps battle the Mayapan, a group of Inhumans who pose as gods.